Francis Garnier: Intervention in Tonkin

-In late summer 1873, a dispute between French trader Jean Dupuis and the Vietnamese authorities had created quite a diplomatic crisis in Hanoi.
-On the demand of the Vietnamese imperial court, Garnier was sent by Admiral Dupré in order to solve the dispute and to expel Dupuis and his mercenaries from the Tonkin.
+In late summer 1873, a dispute between French trader Jean Dupuis and the Vietnamese authorities had created a diplomatic crisis in Hanoi.
+On the demand of the Vietnamese imperial court, Garnier was sent by Admiral Dupré to resolve the dispute and to expel Dupuis and his mercenaries from the Tonkin.
 Garnier's expeditionary force consisted in 180 men and two gunboats.

 Garnier departed from Saigon with half of the expeditionary force on 11 October 1873 and reached Hanoi on 5 November.
-As Garnier and his men arrived to the city, neither General Nguyễn Tri Phương, nor any of his mandarins came to meet them.
-Dupuis however warmly welcomed the French.
-After discussing with Dupuis, Garnier attempted to negotiate with the local authorities, but since the mandarins refused to negotiate, he began considering the idea of some military action.
-On 12 November, the remainder of the expeditionary force arrived, and Garnier took the decision to capture the city, despite having received no orders to do so.
+As Garnier and his men arrived in the city, neither General Nguyễn Tri Phương, nor any of his mandarins came to meet them.
+Dupuis, however, warmly welcomed the French.
+After meeting with Dupuis, Garnier attempted to negotiate with the local authorities, but since the mandarins refused to negotiate, he began considering military action.
+On 12 November, the remainder of the expeditionary force arrived, and Garnier decided to capture the city despite having received no orders to do so.

 On 20 November at dawn, Garnier and his 180 men stormed the citadel of Hanoi, which was defended by 7,000 soldiers.
-Completely dumbfounded by the French attack, the defenders performed pretty poorly, and when General Nguyễn Tri Phương was severely injured, their morale completely collapsed.
+Completely dumbfounded by the French attack, the defenders performed poorly, and when General Nguyễn Tri Phương was severely injured, their morale completely collapsed.
 As French troops entered through the southern gates, most of the defenders ran away through the northern gate.
 In less than an hour, the French had captured the citadel.
-The only French casualty was one of Dupuis' Chinese mercenaries, who had accidentally been killed by French sailors.
+The only French casualty was one of Dupuis's Chinese mercenaries, who had accidentally been killed by French sailors.
 Vietnamese casualties however were heavy, as they had lost 80 killed, 300 wounded and 2,000 captured.
-Nguyễn Tri Phương was badly injured and would die of his wounds a month later, on 20 December.
+Nguyễn Tri Phương was badly injured and died of his wounds on 20 December.

-Emboldened by this crushing victory, Garnier and his men soon launched themselves in an unsanctioned military campaign, which resulted in the conquest of the entire Red River Delta within the following two weeks.
-One of his subordinate, 24 years old ensign Balny d'Avricourt, conquered the citadels of Phu Ly and Hai Duong with a mere 30 men.
-On 5 December, 21 years old aspirant Hautefeuille captured the citadel of Ninh Binh with 6 sailors and a Vietnamese interpreter after taking the governor hostage.
-Eventually on 11 December, Garnier himself conquered the citadel of Nam Dinh, and the expeditionary force received its first casualties as 5 sailors were wounded in the fighting.
+Emboldened by this crushing victory, Garnier and his men soon launched an unsanctioned military campaign that resulted in the conquest of the entire Red River Delta within two weeks.
+One of his subordinates, 24-year-old ensign Balny d'Avricourt, conquered the citadels of Phu Ly and Hai Duong with only 30 men.
+On 5 December, 21-year-old aspirant Hautefeuille captured the citadel of Ninh Binh with six sailors and a Vietnamese interpreter after taking the governor hostage.
+On 11 December, Garnier himself conquered the citadel of Nam Dinh, and the expeditionary force received its first casualties as five sailors were wounded.

 With the fall of Nam Dinh on 11 December, the French force was in control of the entire Red River Delta.